-Of the 24 castings 20 have a flatness value between 0.33 and 0.53 mm with a maximum difference between castings $\alpha 1B$ and $\alpha 2B$ of 0.2 mm.
-Casting group $\alpha 5$ has a far greater f_V ranging from 0.82 to 0.97 mm.
+Of the 24 castings, 20 have a flatness value between 0.33 and 0.53 mm (0.01 and 0.02 in.) with a maximum difference between castings $\alpha 1B$ and $\alpha 2B$ of 0.2 mm (0.008 in.).
+Casting group $\alpha 5$ has a far greater $f_V$ ranging from 0.82 to 0.97 mm (0.03 to 0.04 in.).
 Casting groups $\alpha 3$ and $\alpha 4$ have comparable flatness values even though they lack either the top or the center feeder.
-The absence of both feeders about doubles the height difference measured across the surface, compared to all the other castings.
-See fig. 5.
+The absence of both feeders about doubles the height difference measured across the surface, compared to all the other castings (Fig. 5).

-As shown in fig. 5 there is some difference in flatness related to the combination of feeders used.
-The exothermic feeders of casting group $\alpha 1$ have an f_V approx. 25% larger than the purely insulating feeders used for casting group $\alpha 2$.
-The same effect is not seen for the EN-GJS-450-10 alloy where f_V varies between 0.39 and 0.41 mm.
+As shown in Fig. 5, there is some difference in flatness related to the combination of feeders used.
+The exothermic feeders of casting group $\alpha 1$ have an $f_V$ approx. 25% larger than the purely insulating feeders used for casting group $\alpha 2$ .
+The same effect is not seen for the EN-GJS-450-10 alloy where $f_V$ varies between 0.39 and 0.41 mm (0.015 and 0.016 in.).

 The flatness value, though, cannot directly be linked to surface shrinkage.
-The variation in height difference across the back surface of the casting can also be related to a warping caused by thermal stresses that occur during cooling, see fig. 4.
+The variation in height difference across the back surface of the casting can also be related to a warping caused by thermal stresses that occur during cooling (Fig. 4).
 All castings show warping.
 It is impossible from the data at hand to conclude how large a part of the surface un-flatness that is shrinkage related.
-In some castings-like $\alpha 4A$ -a low area is located close to the boss, while others-like $\beta 1A$ - show a low area covering the larger part of the middle section of the casting.
+In some castings-like $\alpha 4A$ -a low area is located close to the boss, while others-like $\beta 1A$ -show a low area covering the larger part of the middle section of the casting.

 Fig. 5.
-Flatness Value (f_V) as an average for each casting group, with 95% confidence T interval marked by the error bars.
+This graph indicates the Flatness Value ( $f_V$ ) as an average for each casting group, with 95% confidence T interval marked by the error bars.

 Another feature observed for all castings are ripples that radiate from the center boss towards the outer ring.
-The ripples are differences in height, and the height differences between ripple peak and valley are in most cases less than 0.1 mm.
+The ripples are differences in height, and the height differences between ripple peak and valley are in most cases less than 0.1 mm (0.004 in.).
 Nevertheless, the ripples are present for all castings and do vary slightly with respect to amplitude and wavelength.